FedericoBruzzone/medium/Abstract Factory - Object Creational/README.md

 *(Window, ScrollBar)*

-- declares an interface for a type of product obejct.
+- declares an interface for a type of product object.

 ## ConcreteProduct

 *(DummyWindow, DummyScrollBar)*

-- defines a product object to be created by the corrisponding concrete factory.
+- defines a product object to be created by the corresponding concrete factory.

 - implements the AbstractProduct interface.